Best Mobile Card Readers for UK Businesses

 Using the Tide smartphone app, you can see dashboards and data visualisations of your business income - Source: Tide

-When it comes to pricing, Tide receives the lowest score of the providers on this page.
-That’s largely down to the relatively high cost of the hardware we tested, starting from £89 + VAT.
-However, we think this could be worth the price given it also has the lowest transaction fees of the options listed here, with just 1.5% for in-person, card-present transactions.
+However, we think this could be worth the price given it also has the lowest transaction fees of the options listed here, at just 1.5% for in-person transactions.

 Even more complex and time-consuming is the process of issuing a refund.
 We had to navigate away from the card reader to the mobile app for starters.
 Then, we could only request a refund online rather than process one immediately.
 The refund was only processed around three days later which is quite a lengthy period compared to the instant refunds of other mobile card readers.